-Here are the answers to some of the more common questions I receive regarding the admissions process at St. Anthony.
+Here are the answers to some of the more common questions we receive regarding the admissions process at St. Anthony High School.

 1. We already applied, why has my child not been accepted yet?
-All Catholic schools operating in the Archdiocese of Los Angeles are not allowed to formally accept a student or collect admission deposits until March 4, 2022.
+All Catholic schools operating in the Archdiocese of Los Angeles are not allowed to formally accept a student or collect admission deposits until March 3, 2023.
 This date is mandated by the Department of Catholic Schools for all L.A.
 County schools.
 Orange County schools do not have to follow this date.
-I assure you, you will be hearing from us on Match 4, 2022 at 5:00 PM.
+We assure you, you will be hearing from us on March 3, 2023 at 5:00 PM.

 2. I don't qualify for CEF aid because our income is too high.
 What are my financial aid options?CEF (Catholic Education Foundation) is funded by the Archdiocese and has very specific income guidelines.
 BUT, we have our own aid, called "Sponsor a Saint" which is open to everyone.
 There are no income guidelines for Sponsor-a-Saint, so apply today.